-The Master of Science in Architecture is a STEM designated program (CIP Code 04.0902).
+The Master of Architecture & Design Research is a STEM (Science, Technology, Engineering and Math) designated program (CIP Code 04.0902).

 This post-professional program is research-based and prepares students for specialist and consulting positions in the broad field of the built environment in the architecture, engineering and construction industries.
 You will be able to work in an office while conducting research, and can even get elective course credit for time spent in an office.
 This potential allows you to become an "imbedded researcher", working in practice while progressing toward your M.S.
 Professionals who want to make themselves more marketable by specializing in a vital area of architecture, such as high performance buildings and healthcare design, would benefit from this program.